dart-lang/language/working/333 - shared memory multithreading/proposal.md

 another thread.** We restrict the kind of data that a shareable class can
-contain: **fields of shareable classes can only contain references to instances of shareable classes.** This requirement is enforced at compile time by requiring that static types of all fields are shareable.
+contain: **fields of shareable classes can only contain references to instances of shareable classes.** This requirement is enforced at compile time by requiring that declared types of all fields are shareable.

 ```dart
 // dart:core